MarkChuCarroll/polytope-scm/docs/usermanual.md

     Each of these states is called a _savepoint_.
 The change is the sum of all of the savepoints.
-- Changes can flow between histories, but it's expected that the primary flow directions follow the stream hierarchy.
+- Changes can flow between histories, but it's expected that the primary flow directions follow the history hierarchy.
 (So the most common flow is: change is made in a history; that gets sent to the stream's parent, and so on until it reaches the root.)
 Sibling histories _can_ sync changes between them, but the normal (and so most fully supported by the system) way for histories to share changes will be for one to send changes to its parent history, and then the sibling will accept those changes from their common ancestor.

 ## The Command Line

 The primary (initial) interface for working with Polytope will be a command line tool.
 At first, it's going to be very manual - you'll need to deliberately tell the systems about things like renaming files.
 (Eventually, I hope to be able to provide a FUSE based interface, so that things like that can be done automatically.)

 The command-line tool creates a local copy of the project called